Torquay

 • At our Muntham Apartments and Town House we have a variety of luxury accommodation from a three bedroom town house with its own private hot tub(for up to five people) through to one bedroom apartments and studio apartments too.

-• We also have the one bedroom luxury Tramontane Apartment just a stone's throw from one of Agatha's favourite beaches at Meadfoot Bay.
+• We also have the one bedroom chic Meadfoot Bay Apartment in Hesketh Crescent just a stone's throw from one of Agatha's favourite beaches at Meadfoot Bay.
 With all of the apartments being located in the centre of Torquay guests are also able to make the very most of the opportunity to explore the early influences of The Queen of Crime.

 Return to Home Page